 Tassimo has been a little cleverer and has barcodes on their pods that the machine reads so it knows how much water to push through the pod so you have to buy the Tassimo original disks as compatibles are not available.

-Many people decide to stick with the pods brewed by the manufacturer of the machine so knowing what’s inside each pod helps to get the best out of your machine and get the perfect tasting coffee possible.
+The majority of people decide to stick with the pods made by the manufacturer of the machine so knowing what’s inside each pod assists to get the perfect out of your machine and get the best tasting coffee possible.

 What’s inside the coffee POD?

-Coffee pods don’t actually contain coffee these days, you’ll also get milk in various forms as well, with some brands of pod machine.
+Coffee pods don’t just contain coffee these days, you’ll also get milk in various kinds as well, with some brands of pod machine.

 I’ll explain what each manufacturer puts into their pods so you can make your own informed decision and I’ll give you a few money-saving tips too.